acmdas/das_fieldstones/morefieldstones2018.md

 ## The True Ruling Power
 Tue, 21 Aug 2018

 &ldquo;The conscious and intelligent manipulation of the organized habits and opinions of the masses is an important element in democratic society.
-Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.&rdquo;&mdash;Edward Bernays <em>Propaganda</em> 1928
+Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.&rdquo;&mdash;Edward Bernays *Propaganda* 1928

 ## Understanding
 Tue, 21 Aug 2018